markusfalk/dndresden/README.md

 ### Coolness

 A somewhat subjective measure on how much fun I have using the dice for playing, collecting or fotographing.

+## Dice Classes

+Also, there are classes for the dice.
+The class itself does not influence the score.
+Rather it is an indicator for rareness or price.

+- Wood: cheap dice sets with no special design or typography.
+- Stone: standard dice sets, usually from known vendors.
+- Silver: These dice sets are the upper middle class with some special design.
+- Gold (norse foundry): Special care is taken to produce these extraordinary dice.
+- Legendary: The rarest of them all.
+Created with exceptional and outstanding creativity or attention to material and production quality.